 The output stage (T3, T12, T11, T4) was built with compound (Sziklai) pairs, this arrangement has several practical advantages over the more commonly used Darlington pair (e.g. flexible mounting options for the power transistors due to superior thermal stability, lower saturation voltage, etc..).
 The driver transistors (T3, T11) are of special types (MPS650 and MPS750) - they amplify with relatively high gain at high collector current (hfe = 75 @ 0.5A min), thus able to drive the power transistors (T12, T4) even under heavy load.

-I chose a 2x9V 30VA toroid transformer.
-With this setup, the idle voltage is approximately 2x13V at the output of the rectifier and buffer caps.
+With a 2x9V 30VA toroid transformer, the idle voltage is approximately 2x13V at the output of the rectifier and buffer caps.

 The input impedance is relatively low (2k ohm), the amplifier works very well with the headphone output of any sound source (smart TV, phone, mp3 player, laptop).
 The voltage amplification is approximately 22x which gives a 22Vpp at 1Vpp nominal input.